fhirest/fhirest/README.md

 #### 4.2.
 Using the libraries

-FhirEST modules are published to:
+FHIRest modules are published to:

 * Maven Central: **releases**
 * GitHub Packages registry: **snapshots** and **releases**.